connor11528/tech-companies-and-startups/README.md

 This is an open source list of San Francisco Bay Area.
 My focus in creating this list is to make a resource for candidates to find tech jobs in the Bay Area.
 It's something I developed while job hunting, recruiting and building [Employbl.com](https://www.employbl.com/).

-> The data is stored in an [Airtable spreadsheet](https://airtable.com/invite/l?inviteId=invexdWq5y9ru4Sy2&inviteToken=85a74289c88a5bda48bf7c41e45c004f19e2951e12bda6e828438d48438b3419).
-Feel free to use that to view, comment, sort, group and filter the data.
-To make edits or additions please create a [Pull Request](https://github.com/connor11528/companies-in-the-bay-area/pulls) or email connor@employbl.com if you're not familiar with Git.
+> To make edits or additions please create a [Pull Request](https://github.com/connor11528/companies-in-the-bay-area/pulls) or email connor@employbl.com if you're not familiar with Git.

 ### Fields collected